bentomhall/nih-system/spells/SpellsA-G.md

 A creature restrained by the tentacles can use its action to make a Strength or Dexterity check (its choice) against your spell save DC.
 On a success, it frees itself.

+**_Overcast_.** When you use more than 8 AET to cast this spell, the damage dealt increases by 1d6 for every two AET you spend up to 12 (dealing 5d6).

 ##### Bless

 **Cost:** 2 AET